Houston Galveston Institute: Current practice

-The Houston Galveston Institute (HGI) currently is involved in the use of the Collaborative Approach in training, counseling and researching.
-The office is located in Houston’s Greenway/Upper Kirby and is serving the community needs while training students from local, national, and international programs.
+The Houston Galveston Institute (HGI) is currently involved in the use of the Collaborative Approach in training, counselling, and researching.
+The office is located in Houston’s Greenway/Upper Kirby and is serving community needs while training students from local, national, and international programs.
 HGI also provides various training programs for mental health professionals who want to develop a collaborative and postmodern approach to therapeutic work with individuals, couples, families, groups, organizations, and communities.

 International and national affiliates

 The institute currently offers an International Certificate in Collaborative Practices program with participation around the world.
 The program is sponsored by the Houston Galveston Institute and the Taos Institute.
 It is a response to the numerous practitioners around the world who are interested in expanding their knowledge and competency in collaborative practice.
-The Certificate Program provides practitioners across disciplines (therapy, organization development, education and research) an intensive, in-depth study of collaborative practices based on postmodern-social construction philosophy.
+The Certificate Program provides practitioners across disciplines (therapy, organization development, education, and research) an intensive, in-depth study of collaborative practices based on postmodern-social construction philosophy.
 The Program includes the study of the theoretical and philosophical assumptions and their application to practice in a variety of contexts and cultures.
 The program is offered in Brazil, Colombia, Czech Republic, Germany, China, Mexico, United States, and Canada.
-In 2009, the International Journal of Collaborative Practices was founded in order to publish the collaborative works developing worldwide.
+In 2009, the International Journal of Collaborative Practices was founded in order to publish collaborative works developing worldwide.